 - If students miss class due to feeling unwell, they must inform their tutor and keep up to date with their coursework as they would normally

 - Everyone must wash their hands frequently, and for at least 20 seconds with water and soap,and dry them thoroughly – hand sanitiser on its own is not enough

 Travel and movement

 Our bus services will be running with reduced capacity.
 To view our schedule please visit our Transport page.

 When travelling regionally, everyone must ensure they follow and familiarise themselves with the Government travel guidelines.

-Level 2: Students are welcome to return to student accommodation under Level 2 starting on Thursday the 14th of May.
+Level 2: Students are welcome to return to student accommodation under Level 2 starting from Thursday the 14th of May.